mabq/arch-setup/README.md

 To run the script execute the following command:

-> First time will take longer than usual because of package installation and builds
+> The first time is going to take time, be patient

 ```sh
 # `--directory` is the path where the repo will be cloned